neridkmn/snake-client/README.md

 ## Getting Started

 - Follow steps inside the snek server repo to run the server side
-- Run the development snake client using the `node play.js` command.
+- Run the development snake client using the `node play.js YOUR_INITIALS` command. `YOUR_INITIALS` should be up to three letters (preferably uppercased).
+If you don't provide an argument, you will be assigned a default name.